marlia92/PFA-component-starter/src/component-library/content/components/wrappers/accordion/index.md

 ---
 title: Accordion
-overview: "An interactive component for expandable/collapsible content panels.
-Perfect for FAQs and documentation.
-Configure single or multiple open items."
+overview: "Organizes content into expandable panels that users can open or close.
+Supports single or multiple open panels, and the ability to open the first panel when initalized.
+Renders using `<details>` and `<summary>` elements for accessibility.`."

 slots:
   - title: default
     description: The contents for the the Accordion.